-Research Help Desk / research help desk Service area on the 1st floor where patrons can get help from reference librarians in using the library, locating library materials, searching library databases and answering general questions.
+Library Help Desk / library help desk Service area on the ground floor where patrons can get help from reference librarians and student assistants in using the library, locating library materials, searching library databases and answering general questions.

 reference librarian Reference librarians have a master's degree in library science.
 They can help you find materials needed for research, show you how to use online databases, and teach you about the research process.

 reference material A document such as a dictionary, encyclopedia, or directory, that contains specific facts, data, or other brief bits of information.
 Reference material (books and media) do not circulate in order that they will always be available inside the Library.

 renew To extend the loan period of a library book.
 Generally this is permitted unless another user has put a hold on the item.

 reserves A service in which, upon request by faculty, certain library materials are temporarily assigned a much shorter loan period.
 The purpose of reserves is to ensure that all students taking a course will be able to share materials.
 Restrictions on the use of reserve materials may vary.